Nkalyankumar/Automating-Whatsapp-DataCollection/README.md

 ## Demo
-Click on the below thumbnail for navigatation to the Video https://youtu.be/jBaJPBwlGbQ?si=3YiY0s0xIfjVNQVx
+Click on the below Link for navigatation to the DEMO

+https://youtu.be/jBaJPBwlGbQ?si=3YiY0s0xIfjVNQVx